thunderbird89/esf/stories/story-knock-knock.md

 > "All cruiser elements, vector on the new battleship.
 Concentrated fire.
 Destroyers, provide screening and point defense suppression."

 The response was immediate.
-Four heavy cruisers—*Reaper's Edge*, *Blood Drinker*, *Fang of War*, and *Death's Herald*—broke from their screening positions and accelerated hard toward *Gallipoli*, their particle beam arrays already charging.
+Four heavy cruisers - *Reaper's Edge*, *Blood Drinker*, *Fang of War*, and *Death's Herald* - broke from their screening positions and accelerated hard toward *Gallipoli*, their particle beam arrays already charging.
 They moved with coordinated precision, splitting to attack from multiple vectors, making it impossible for the battleship to face them all simultaneously.

 Aboard *Gallipoli*, the tactical alarms shrieked.

-> "Captain, we have four cruisers breaking formation—they're vectoring on us from bearings zero-four-five, one-two-zero, two-three-five, and three-one-zero.
+> "Captain, we have four cruisers breaking formation - they're vectoring on us from bearings zero-four-five, one-two-zero, two-three-five, and three-one-zero.
 Range closing rapidly."

 Captain James Harrison watched the tactical display, his jaw tight.
 The cruisers were splitting his defensive fire, forcing him to choose which threats to prioritize.
 And behind them, destroyers were moving up to support, their lighter weapons adding to the incoming barrage.

 > "Helm, evasive pattern charlie.
 Rotate to present port shields to the closest threats.
-Weapons, split batteries—primary focus on the *Blood of Conquest*, secondary batteries engage those cruisers."
+Weapons, split batteries - primary focus on the *Blood of Conquest*, secondary batteries engage those cruisers."

 The *Gallipoli* began to rotate, her massive bulk responding sluggishly to the thruster burns.
-She was a battleship, not a fighter—built to absorb punishment and dish it out, not to dance.
+She was a battleship, not a fighter - built to absorb punishment and dish it out, not to dance.
 The maneuver bought time, but not much.

 The cruisers opened fire.

 Particle beams lanced across the void from four different vectors, brilliant lines of ionized matter converging on *Gallipoli*'s position.
 The battleship's shields flared white-hot as they struggled to dissipate the concentrated energy.
-One beam, then two, then four, then eight—the cruisers were firing in sequence, never giving the shields time to recover.
+One beam, then two, then four, then eight - the cruisers were firing in sequence, never giving the shields time to recover.

 > "Shields at seventy-eight percent," the tactical officer called out.
 "Port quadrant taking heaviest fire.
 Rerouting power."